wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 successfully allocating an MSHR entry.
 The state transits to `E_InvX` and `M_InvX`, respectively, for state `E` and `M`, and the `GETS` request will be retried by the downgrade response handler when the downgrade completes.

+If the address does not have any owner, but has sharers, then the new sharer will be added into the list, and the response event will be `GetSResp`.
+If there is no existing sharer, meaning that the requestor will become the sole holder of the shared copy, then the state granted to the upper level will be `GetXResp`, and the upper level block, on receiving this message, will transit into `E` state.